imoyaf/ITAcademy/Sprint1-Java/TaskS101_InheritanceAndPolymorphism/Level3/Exercise1/README.md

 In a sports news desk, the news is classified by sports: football, basketball, tennis, F1, and motocross.

-The desk can have more than one writer, and for each of them, we want to know their name, ID number, and salary.
+The desk can have more than one journalist, and for each of them, we want to know their name, ID number, and salary.
 Once an ID number is assigned, it cannot be changed.
-All writers have the same salary, and if in the future the company increases the salary, it will apply equally to everyone.
+All journalists have the same salary, and if in the future the company increases the salary, it will apply equally to everyone.
 For now, the current salary is €1500.

-Each writer can work on more than one article.
+Each journalist can work on more than one article.
 Articles must have a title, text, a rating, and a price.
 When an article is created, the text should be empty.

 Additionally, for football articles, we need to know which competition it refers to (String), which club (String), and which player (String).